Cow Moose And Calf In Algonquin Provincial Park

-It was no surprise, really, to see them there, removed from the cover of the forest.
+It was really no surprise to see them there, removed from the cover of the forest.
 These animals are drawn to salty puddles formed by the spring runoff because they contain residual road salt that has been washed off the highway by rain and melting snow.

 The cow moose cast a glance our way as if to judge the safety of the situation, while the calf summoned up enough courage to venture back towards the side of the road.